 A loan is past due when a counterparty has failed to make a payment by the contractual due date.
 The following table provides aging information for loans that are past due but not impaired.
 A grace period has been incorporated if it is common to a product type and provided to the counterparties.
 The grace period represents the additional time period [e.g. three days] beyond the contractual due date during which a counterparty is permitted to make the payment without the loan being classified as past due.

-During the year, and due to the onset of the COVID-19 pandemic, the Bank has granted additional grace periods based on the request of customers to facilitate short-term needs caused by the pandemic.
-As at October 31, 2020, 18 customers with outstanding loan balances of \$25,200 were granted this additional grace period.
+During the prior year due to the onset of the COVID-19 pandemic, the Bank had granted additional grace periods based on the request of customers to facilitate short-term needs caused by the pandemic.
+As at October 31, 2021, no customers [2020 - 18] with outstanding loan balances of \$nil [2020 - \$25,200] were granted this additional grace period.
 Notwithstanding any other changes in credit risk, this does not in and of itself trigger a significant increase in credit risk since initial recognition (which would result in stage migration) and does not result in default or additional days past due.